February 23, 2017

 transportation.
 Patients who screen positive for food insecurity are then given information about food resources including local food pantries and how to apply for federal programs such as SNAP.

-CCHHS also has a program that connects food-insecure patients with fresh produce through a partnership with the Greater Chicago Food Depository, Chicago’s food bank.
+CCH also has a program that connects food-insecure patients with fresh produce through a partnership with the Greater Chicago Food Depository, Chicago’s food bank.
 The depository has FRESH Trucks that are refrigerated vehicles stocked with fresh fruits and vegetables.
-To date, CCHHS’ partnership with the Food Depository has resulted in 32 visits to 9 CCHHS community health centers, resulting in more than 12,000 people obtaining no-cost healthy and seasonal produce.
+To date, CCH’ partnership with the Food Depository has resulted in 32 visits to 9 CCHH community health centers, resulting in more than 12,000 people obtaining no-cost healthy and seasonal produce.